Herbal Tea and pH: The Overview

 Products such as green barley leaves and other green powders can also help neutralize acidosis.

-You may benefit from supplementing with other vitamins and minerals.
+You may benefit from supplementing with other vitamins and minerals as well.
+Consult with a practitioner.